vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/content.md

 ...
 ```

-You may noticed that fields in demo Frontmatter are very similar to [VuePress config file](../cookbook/vuepress/config.md#config-file).
+You may have noticed that fields in demo Frontmatter are very similar to the [VuePress config file](../cookbook/vuepress/config.md#config-file).
 You can override the `lang`, `title`, `description` and other properties of the current page through Frontmatter.
-Therefore, you can think of Frontmatter as a page-level scope config, which usually has the highest priority, and the config only takes effect on the current page.
+Therefore, you can think of Frontmatter as page-level scope config, which usually has the highest priority, and the config only takes effect on the current page.